South Korea steps up fight against pollution, says problem is 'social disaster'

 Unless any objections are raised, it should take around 15 days for the bills to become law.

-The nation’s regional neighbour China has also been fighting pollution as it tries to reverse damage from over three decades of untrammelled economic growth.
+The nation’s regional neighbor China has also been fighting pollution as it tries to reverse damage from over three decades of untrammeled economic growth.

 Reporting by Jane Chung, additional reporting by Cynthia Kim; Editing by Joseph Radford